Where are they now? The 4 players signed Real Madrid signed along with Gareth Bale

 Carvajal got straight into the Madrid starting XI upon his return and has rarely been dislodged since, becoming a trusted lieutenant of Ancelotti and Zinedine Zidane.

 When Casemiro left Sao Paulo in 2012, a lot of the Brazilian club’s fans were glad to see the back of him.
-Sao Paulo fans are among the world’s least patient and had booed him for his perceived lack of fight while Casemiro was making his names as a teenage midfeilder.
+Sao Paulo fans are among the world’s least patient and had booed him for his perceived lack of fight while Casemiro was making his name as a teenage midfielder.